Newton Stewart: Media

+Local radio stations are BBC Radio Scotland on 93.1 FM and Greatest Hits Radio Dumfries & Galloway on 103.0 FM.

+The Galloway Gazette and Dumfries & Galloway Standard are the town's local newspapers.

-The horror film The Wicker Man, set on the fictional privately-owned Scottish island of Summerisle, was filmed almost entirely (some opening scenes filmed in Plockton, Wester Ross also) on location around Newton Stewart, and had its premiere at its cinema in 1973.
+The horror film The Wicker Man, set on the fictional privately owned Scottish island of Summerisle, was filmed almost entirely (some opening scenes filmed in Plockton, Wester Ross also) on location around Newton Stewart, and had its premiere at its cinema in 1973.

 Tourism

 There are numerous nature trails nearby as part of Galloway Forest Park, managed on behalf of the state by Forest Enterprise.

+Home of the Trad Music Festival which takes place over three days the 2nd weekend in July each year, the SpringGrass Bluegrass Festival in May each year and the Autumn Trad Festival in October each year at The Vault Arts Centre.

 Sport

 Newton Stewart FC, nicknamed the "Creesiders", play in the South of Scotland league, their ground is called Blairmount Park.